AdobeXD/xd-to-flutter-plugin/README.md

 ## Text
 Text rendering is generally similar, but not identical between Flutter and XD.
 Expect to see minor differences in positioning and rendering.

 Line height is a multiplier in Flutter, and is calculated per line based on the largest text in the line.
 In XD it is a fixed value for all lines in a field.
 This may result in significant differences when displaying multiline text having multiple text sizes.
+Also, line height is applied to the first line in Flutter, but not in XD.

 ## Fonts